adaptflow/gen-query/README.md

     print(f"  - {step.description}")
 ```

-The `dry_run()` method runs the full pipeline through schema inspection, table ranking, SQL generation, and security validation — then prefixes the generated SQL with `EXPLAIN` instead of executing it.
-The returned `QueryResult` contains the generated SQL, the execution plan, and the step-by-step plan details, but `df` and `stream` will be `None`.
-This is completely safe for debugging, reviewing generated SQL, or understanding how the system interprets a natural-language query before running it against live data.
+The `dry_run()` method runs the full pipeline through schema inspection, table ranking, SQL generation, security validation, SQL modifiers such as row limits/RLS injection, and then sends `EXPLAIN <generated SQL>` to the database.
+The returned `QueryResult.sql` contains the generated SQL without the `EXPLAIN` prefix; `df` contains the database's `EXPLAIN` output as a Polars DataFrame; and `stream` is `None`.
+This is useful for debugging, reviewing generated SQL, or understanding how the system interprets a natural-language query before running it against live data.

 ## CLI Quick Start